KazukiChikito/JS-Tutorial-Notes/1 JS Basics.md

   return x;
 }
 ```

-JS in strict mode does not allow variables to be used if they are not declared.

 >Hoisting is (to many developers) an unknown or overlooked behavior of JS.
 >If a developer doesn't understand hoisting, programs may contain bugs (errors).